Sunda Strait: Etymology

 The strait takes its name from the Sunda Kingdom, which ruled the western portion of Java (an area covering the present day West Java, Jakarta, Banten, and some of western Central Java) from 669 to around 1579.

-The name also alludes to the Sundanese people native to West Java and Banten, as distinct from the Javanese people, who live mostly in Central and East Java.
+The name also alludes to the Sundanese people native to West Java and Banten.

 Geography

 Extending in a roughly southwest/northeast orientation, with a minimum width of 24 km at its northeastern end between Cape Tua on Sumatra and Cape Pujat on Java, the strait is part of the Java Sea.
 It is essentially triangular in shape, with two large bays on its northern side.
 It is also very broad and deep at its southwestern end, but as it narrows to the northeast it becomes much shallower, with a minimum depth of only 20 m in parts of its northeastern end.

 The strait is notoriously difficult to navigate because of this shallowness, very strong tidal currents, sandbanks, and man-made obstructions such as oil platforms off the Java coast.

 For centuries, the strait was an important shipping route, especially during the period when the Dutch East India Company used it as the gateway to the Spice Islands of Indonesia (1602–1799).
 However, its narrowness, shallowness, and lack of accurate charting make it unsuitable for many modern, large ships, most of which use the Strait of Malacca instead.

 The strait is dotted with a number of islands, many of which are volcanic in origin.
 They include: Sangiang (Thwart-the-Way), Sebesi, Sebuku, and Panaitan (Prince's).
-The most famous of the islands, however, is Krakatoa, which exploded in 1883 in one of the deadliest and most destructive volcanic events in recorded history.
-The islands in the strait and the nearby surrounding regions of Java and Sumatra were devastated in that eruption, primarily due to the intense pumice fall and the huge tsunamis the eruption caused.
+The 1883 eruption of Krakatau, one of these islands, had a profound effect on the area, both short and long term.
+Tsunamis and pyroclastic flows which floated on clouds of steam killed tens of thousands.
+Out of 3,000 people on nearby Sebesi at the time, not one survived.
+Some land was never resettled and became Ujung Kulon National Park.

-The Krakatoa eruption drastically altered the topography of the strait, with as much as 18–21 km³ of ignimbrite being deposited over an area of 1.1 million km² around the volcano.
-Some areas, such as the coastal region of Java now incorporated into the Ujung Kulon National Park, have never been resettled, but much of the coastline is now very densely populated.
+The Krakatoa eruption drastically altered the topography of the strait, with as much as 18–21 km3 of ignimbrite being deposited over an area of 1.1 million km2 around the volcano.
+However, the population has recovered and much of the coastline is now very densely populated.
 Aside from Krakatoa's sole remaining peak, Rakata, the Krakatoa Archipelago consists of the islands of Lang (Panjang or Rakata Kecil), Verlaten (Sertung), and most recently, Anak Krakatau, which emerged in 1927 from the original Krakatoa's shattered remains.